vitalab/Echo-Toolkit/README.md

 ## Usage through Docker container

-In order to use a Docker container to run this tool, you must install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-It allows the Docker container to make use of the local GPU.

 Images for this project are available here: https://hub.docker.com/r/arnaudjudge/echo-toolkit.

 Debugging in the container can be done with the following command, opening a bash command line in the container:
 ```bash
   sudo docker run -it --ipc host --gpus all -v $(pwd)/:/ETK_MOUNT/ --user $(id -u):$(id -g) arnaudjudge/echo-toolkit:latest bash
 ```

+In order to use a Docker container with the host machine's GPU to run this tool, you must install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
+The `--gpus all` flag allows for use of the host GPU.

 ### Ultrasound sector extraction
 To run through the Docker images, use the following command: